drevicko/OpenKI/README.md

 | NYT             | ENE    | `NYT-Ent-D/_51588941__51588947__51588948_` | `BEST_AUC_0.9000850368617055_at_48` | https://drive.google.com/file/d/1YilESMRi6CH2I7w5pG3nAwz7ccwX9XLZ/view?usp=sharing |
 | NYT             | OpenKI | `NYT-Ent-D-OpenKI/_51554475__51554495__51554496_` | `BEST_AUC_0.8909164465583739_at_43` | https://drive.google.com/file/d/1RGqmyfmQD61YFXLHVYYkOYtX6kjO2JkI/view?usp=sharing |

+To download the google drive link in a terminal, [gdown](https://pypi.org/project/gdown/) is a good tool (see [this SO answer](https://stackoverflow.com/a/50670037/420867) for tips on how to use it).

+# Obtaining Scores From Triples
 If you wish to obtain scores for candidate triples from a trained model, you can place the desired triples in a csv file with columns (<subject_entity>, <relation>, <object_entity>), where each is given as a freebase id (e.g.: 'm.01nz1q6' for Yoko Ono or the relation 'base.activism.activist.area_of_activism').